 Long strangle is the option strategy with limited risk based on volatility.
 The market entry is carried out when the price is in a flat or a triangle and the active market movement may start in the near future and / or implied volatility (IV) is extremely low.
 Long strangle strategy lies in the simultaneous buying call and put options on one asset with different strikes.

-Long strangle has 2 break-even points therefore the buyer expects the stock price to move rapidly in any direction after long-term market flats and triangles, that is he is looking forward to the increased volatility in the underlying stock during the option existence.
-This strategy has unlimited upward potential and limited (to the call and put premium) downward one.
+Long strangle has 2 break-even points (above the higher and below the lower strikes) therefore the buyer expects the stock price to move rapidly in any direction after long-term market flats and triangles.
+This is a more aggressive strategy than long straddle, but it needs less capital, since when buying a strangle, options are out-of-the money.
+This strategy has conditionally unlimited profit potential and limited risk equal to the premium of the purchased call and put options.

-Suppose, someone executes long strangle by buying the call option for the premium of $15 with the strike price at $100 and the put option for the premium of $10 when the strike is $90.
-So, break-even point 1 equals $125 ($100 + $25) and break-even point 2 equals $65 ($90 — $25).
-Thus, the buyer makes profit in case of the rapid asset movement beginning from the price of $125 and higher or $65 and lower.
-The loss is limited and lies between above-mentioned marks.
+Suppose, we buy a strangle.
+Call option premium is $15 when the strike is $100.
+Put option premium is $10 when the strike is $90.
+Break-even point # 1 is $125 ($100 + $25) and break-even point # 2 is $65 ($90 — $25).
+We make profit in case of the rapid asset movement beginning from the price of $125 and higher or $65 and lower.
+The strategy results in losses when the price remains between strikes of options.
+The loss is limited to premiums.